OK, so let me 'say it different'.

 'The Almighty God and creator of all things should indeed be feared for his majesty and awesomeness amongst the gathering together of those who call on his name.
 He should be shown the greatest and highest reverence by everyone who comes to him or stands in his presence.'

-If the Queen, or the President, or the richest person on earth, were to invite you to their private residence, how would you dress?
+If the King or the President, or the richest person on earth, were to invite you to their private residence, how would you dress?
 How would you behave?
 How would you fashion your words?
 How would your heart begin to beat?
 What emotion, anticipation, and feeling, would there be inside of you?

-'Unto Him shall the gathering of the people be.'
-(Genesis 49:10) Every time we come away from everything to talk with God, it is a meeting at the highest level.
+Every time we come away from everything to talk with God, it is a meeting at the highest level.
 It is with the King above every king, the most powerful force in the universe, the judge of all the earth, the reader of every thought, the Master of every situation, the Ruler of the nations, the only hope of salvation, forgiveness, and mercy; and the joy of the whole earth.

 Well, that sort of throws a huge spanner in the works and behaviour of those who go to church and claim to be his followers (especially here in the west).
 The cheapness and carnal familiarity that is shown towards God in the meetings held in many churches, shows less respect than most of them would show to a policeman or a school teacher.
 These days, you can walk in and out as you wish, check your text messages, and even take a call from someone during the short hour together.